 Car enthusiasts love to share.
 Whether it is tips or information on how to modify certain makes and models on websites like ours or automotive forums, or in person at track days and motor shows, it’s not a “guarded” community.
 We all want to see other people build cool cars.

 In this article, we’ll look at some of the online resources that car modification enthusiasts can turn to today.
 After that we’ll explores the history of ModifiedCars.com, a huge automotive website that disappeared without any warning in 2016.

 Now that ModifiedCars.com is gone, we found other resources for today’s enthusiasts.

 Mike Brewer and Ant Anstead have become famous car enthusiasts who host a UK-based show called Wheeler Dealers.
 They go around purchasing used or decrepit cars, restore and modify them, and then turn them over to new owners who are often willing to pay well for them.

 Their reality TV show features live restoration and modification of different cars.
 Through all the episodes, they describe, brainstorm, and even disagree on-air as to what the best alterations for a given car should be.

 Another famous producer of modified car videos is Quantum Tech HD.
 They run a YouTube page with more than 7 million subscribers and over 1.8 billion views.

 Modified Car Forums

-Modified car forums provide an essential platform where modders can discuss relevant issues such as insurance and DIY projects.
-In such forums, users discuss where to get parts, how to deal with legal issues, and showcase their modifications.
+Modified car forums provide an essential platform where owners can discuss relevant issues such as insurance for their modified car, engine swaps, and other workshop projects.
+In the best car forums, you’ll find users discussing where to get parts, how to deal with legal issues, and showcase their modifications.

 Mighty Car Mods is one of the most popular YouTube channels for car mods.
 The website also hosts thousands of forum posts on their website.